maxhougas/githubinstructions/lessoninstructions/01gitbranch.md

 ## VERIFY LOCAL REPO

-Ensure that your local repository is synced with your remote:
+Ensure that your local repository is synced with your remote:<br/>
  Run "git pull".

 ### Your local repo should be in the [BASE STATE]